tracyluong/deep-learning-in-cv/README.md

-# Deep Learning
+# Deep Learning In Computer Vision
-This repository contains some deep learning projects I worked or currently working on.
+This repository contains some deep learning projects (in computer vision) I worked or currently working on.